Quick ways to cover grey hairs without a trip to the salon

 If you’re in a timely panic over a few grey hairs here are some quick and easy ways to cover them up without having to step foot in a salon.

 You’re all set for a weekend away, a fancy dinner date or a big birthday celebration.
 You’ve had a manicure, pedicure and facial.
 But then you look in the mirror and spot a sprinkling of grey hairs.
 There’s no time to get to the hairdressers and the hats you own definitely don’t do anything for the outfit your spent so long picking out.
-So what’s a gal to do?
+So what’s a lady to do?

 A mascara wand can work magic not just on eyelashes but on grey and white hair too.
 Pick a waterproof version if you can and just carefully brush over the areas which will be seen.
 Not such a great fix for blondes, but keep reading for solutions for those of you with lighter locks.

 How can hairspray help cover up roots?

 It’s all very well colouring your greys with your at home remedy.
 But it’s no good if the second you step out into the rain or you begin to sweat, it begins to run.
 Giving your hair a quick spritz of hair spray will not only keep fly away strands – grey or otherwise – in place but will also help keep the colour from making a mess too.

 Is it a bad idea to cut grey hairs out at home?